 Enneo supports three primary communication channels:

-| Channel | Interaction Model | Typical Usage | Features |
+| Channel | Interaction Model | Typical Use | Special Features |

 |---|

-| Email / Letter | asynchronous | written communication, documents, feedback | traditional input channels for service centers |
+| Email / Letter | asynchronous | written communication, documents, feedback | classic entry channels for service centres |

-| Chat | Real-time / asynchronous | Live chat, Self-service, Assistance via chatbot | directly engages with end customers on the web or in apps |
+| Chat | Real-time / asynchronous | Live chat, Self-service, Assistance through chatbot | directly addresses end customers on the web or in apps |

-| Voice | Real-time | Telephony, Consulting, Voice dialogues | supports telephony and voice bots |
+| Voice | Real-time | Telephony, Advice, Voice dialogues | supports telephony and voice bots |

-Operational Principle
+Functional Principle

 - Enneo creates or updates a ticket

-Dependencies and Prerequisites
+Dependencies and Requirements

-- existing communication infrastructure (Email, Telephony, Chat)
+- Existing communication infrastructure (Email, Telephony, Chat)

 - Permissions and routing rules